Time dispersion in quantum electrodynamics: Applications

 \section{Applications}

 \begin{quotation} ``In other words, we are trying to prove ourselves wrong as quickly as possible, because only in that way can we find progress.'' -- Richard P. Feynman \cite{Feynman:1965jb} \end{quotation} With the basic tools built, we apply them to a starter set of cases: \begin{enumerate} \item Free particles.
 The creation, propagation, and detection of wave functions which are dispersed in time presents specific questions. \item Spin-zero particle exchange.
 This serves as the first real test of how TQM plays out in practice. \item Simple mass correction loop.
 We show that renormalization is not needed in TQM; the combination of dispersion in time and entanglement in time keep the loop integrals finite. \item The three basic second order scattering diagrams in QED: \begin{enumerate} \item Møller scattering.
 Electron-electron scattering by photon exchange. \item Bhabha scattering.
 Electron-positron scattering by photon exchange and by photon creation/annihilation. \item Compton scattering.
-Electron-photon scattering. \end{enumerate} \end{enumerate} This is sufficient to demonstrate the procedures needed to compute the associated Feynman diagrams for an arbitrary scattering problem, and therefore exposes a large number of experimental possibilities.
+Electron-photon scattering. \end{enumerate} \end{enumerate} This starter set is sufficient to expose a fair number of experimental possibilities; we work out the general Feynman rules in \ref{sec:Feynman-rules}.